 Prometheus is an open source monitoring and alerting toolkit.
 Grafana is an open source visualization and analytics software.

-Here's you can use Prometheus and Grafana to create strong and visually appealing dashboards.
+Here's how you can use Prometheus queries and Grafana queries to create strong and visually appealing dashboards.

 Although Prometheus can graph data, Grafana provides a full framework for sharing dashboards, creating advanced queries and graphs, and allowing for sharing and reuse of those dashboards.